bombaybrew/brew_bareml/content/docs/10_neural_network.md

 ## Perceptron

-An artificial neuron mimics computational model of a biological neuron.
+An artificial neuron mimics the computational model of a biological neuron.
 It is also the simplest neural network possible.

 ![Perceptron](/images/c_01/perceptron.png)

 * A perceptron takes several inputs x1, x2, ... ,xn and generates a single output.
 * The inputs are multiplied by the weights w1, w2, ... ,wn and added to create a weighted sum.
-* A bias is added to weighted sum.
+* A bias is added to the weighted sum.
 * An `activation function` is applied to the weighted sum to produce output for perceptron.

 ```python